 So why does this happen?

-So when the Asian Handicap is different to the 1X2, it usually means that there has been a lot of money placed on one side.
-In this case, people in Asia think that Newcastle are more likely to win.
+So when the Asian Handicap is different from the 1X2, it usually means that there has been a lot of money placed on one side.
+In this case, people in Asia think that Newcastle is more likely to win.

 The other thing is about the margin or over round that a bookie has.
 This is where the bookie makes his money.
 If you add up all the possible outcomes and odds, it comes to over 100%, so the bookmaker has a margin.
 With certain markets, such as draw no bet, they just book to a higher margin.
 So in this case, the draw no bet market is booked to about 106.4% whereas the 1X2 is booked to 102.68% and the Asian Handicap to 101.75%.

 So when you are betting, always bet on the lowest margin market and look out for bets which overlap.
-You'll still struggle to beat the bookie but you have a better chance if you bet smart.
+Its an uphill battle but you have a better chance if you bet smart.

 Visit Bet365 hereGet Up To £100 in Bet Credits!